-Norse mythology tells us that Jotunheimen is the place where the trolls (the jotner) lived.
-If this is the case then prepare to be spellbound as you set foot into the land of the giants.
+Norse mythology will tell us that Jotunheimen is the place where the trolls lived.
+If that's true prepare to be spellbound as you set foot into the land of the giants.

 Straddling the border of the counties of Oppland and Sogn og Fjordane, Jotunheimen encompasses a vast area of 3500 square metres.
-If the infamous Norwegian fjords are the veins of this Scandanavian country then the mountains of Jotunheimen are surely its heart.
+If the infamous Norwegian fjords are the veins of this region of Scandanavia then the mountains of Jotunheimen are its beating heart.

-This region of central Norway is one of the country's utmost alpine regions.
-A dramatic landscape of sharp peaks and deep valleys boasting its most stunning vistas and awe-inspiring hikes.
+This area of central Norway is one of the country's utmost alpine regions.
+A dramatic landscape of sharp peaks and deep valleys strut its most stunning vistas and jaw-dropping hikes.

 Some of the highest mountains in Northern Europe are to be found here.
-The highest peak north of the Alps is 'Galdhøpiggen' majestically overlooking a further twenty-eight of Norway's highest peaks.
+The highest peak north of the Alps is 'Galdhøpiggen' majestically surveying a further twenty-eight of Norway's highest peaks.

-Four-legged residents including reindeer, elk, deer, mink, wolverines and the lynx will be checking you out even if you catch no glimpse.
-Most of the regions lakes and rivers are fertile breeding grounds for trout.
-Meanwhile up above, sightings of the majestic golden eagle and gerfalcon are merely a glance away.
+Four-legged residents including reindeer, elk, deer, mink, wolverines and the lynx call this region home.
+While most of the regions lakes and rivers are fertile breeding grounds for trout.
+Up above, sightings of the majestic golden eagle and gerfalcon are merely a glance away.

 Photographing the Mountains of Jotunheimen

 As you would expect from a National Park encircling some of Northern Europe's highest peaks, Jotunheimen is an adventure wonderland.
-The inspiring Galdhøpiggen, (2,469 m) Glittertind, (2,464 m) and Skagastølstind, (2,405 m) along with more than 250 peaks over 2000 metres scatter in the landscape.
+The inspiring Galdhøpiggen, (2,469 metres) Glittertind, (2,464) and Skagastølstind, (2,405) along with more than 250 peaks over 2000 metres dot this rugged landscape.

-Venturing into its interior guarantees spine-tingling photo ops.
+Venturing into its interior guarantees spine-tingling photo opportunities.
 Crisscrossing the Jotunheimen National Park are countless hikes and trails, ranging in duration from a few hours to a full-on, hut to hut 7-day expedition.
-One of the finest walks in Norway is the path from Memurubu to Gjendesheim across the Besseggen Ridge.
-Trekking doesn't get much better anywhere in the world.
+The trail from Memurubu to Gjendesheim across the Besseggen Ridge is one of the finest walks in Norway.
+Hiking doesn't get much better anywhere in the world.

 Completely Useless Facts about the Mountains of Jotunheimen